jameel-institute/daedalus-deploy/README.md

   --network                 Remove network
   --kill                    Kill the containers (faster, but possible db corruption)
 ```

+For example, you can start the local dev deploy (with fake proxy ssl) using: `daedalus start fakeproxy`.

 Once a configuration is set during `start`, it will be reused by subsequent commands
 (`stop`, `status`, `upgrade`, `user`, etc) and removed during destroy.